-192 Agreement on Air Transport Services, United States-United Kingdom, July 23, 1977, 28 U.S.T.
+&lt;sup>192 Agreement on Air Transport Services, United States-United Kingdom, July 23, 1977, 28 U.S.T.
 5367; T.I.A.S.
-No. 8641 [hereinafter cited as Bermuda II].
-See generally, Gardiner, United Kingdom Air Services Agreements, 1970-1980, 7 Air LAW 2 (1982).
+NO. 8641 [hereinafter cited as Bermuda II].
+See generally, Gardiner, United Kingdom Air Services Agreements, 1970-1980, 7 AIR LAW 2 (1982).
 See generally, Bermuda II Model, supra.

-193 Article 12, of Bermuda II provides for "double-approval" of tariffs and endorses the use of IATA ratemaking machinery.
+&lt;sup>193 Article 12, of Bermuda II provides for "double-approval" of tariffs and endorses the use of IATA ratemaking machinery.
 Should consultations fail to settle governmental disputes over tariffs, eachState has the right to continue in force existing tariffs beyond the date they otherwise would have expired.

-194 Statement Concerning United States Policy on the Conduct of International Air Transport Negotiations, 14 WEEKLY COMP.
-OF PRES.
-DOC., the bilateral could take unilateral action to prevent the inauguration or continuation of a proposed or existing fare (i.e., "mutual disapproval" pricing).
+the bilateral could take unilateral action to prevent the inauguration or continuation of a proposed or existing fare (i.e., "mutual disapproval" pricing).
 The Model Agreement provides that fares are "to be established by each designated airline based upon commercial considerations in the marketplace"; governmental intervention in ratemaking is to be limited to "prevention of predatory or discriminatory prices or practices, protection of consumers from prices that are unduly high or restrictive because of the abuse of a dominant position, and protection of airlines from prices that are artificially low because of direct or indirect governmental subsidy or support."

-In 1978, ICAO adopted a Standard Bilateral Tariff Clause,198 designed to provide guidance to member States in the negotiation of their bilateral air transport agreements.
+In 1978, ICAO adopted a Standard Bilateral Tariff Clause, designed to provide guidance to member States in the negotiation of their bilateral air transport agreements.
 It contrasts sharply with the U.S. Model Agreement.
-The ICAO Standard Clause is similar to the 1967 International Agreement in several important respects; tariffs are determined by carriers, subject to governmental approval, and such tariffs, once approved and in force, remain in force until new tariffs are established, or until twelve months after the date on which they otherwise would have expired.199 Unlike the 1967 International Agreement, however, the ICAO Standard Clause only implicitly endorses IATA rates, providing for use "whenever possible" of the "appropriate international rate fixing mechanism."200
+The ICAO Standard Clause is similar to the 1967 International Agreement in several important respects; tariffs are determined by carriers, subject to governmental approval, and such tariffs, once approved and in force, remain in force until new tariffs are established, or until twelve months after the date on which they otherwise would have expired.
+Unlike the 1967 International Agreement, however, the ICAO Standard Clause only implicitly endorses IATA rates, providing for use "whenever possible" of the "appropriate international rate fixing mechanism."

 In 1978, the United States signed the first of its "liberal" bilaterals.
-Pricing provisions in these new bilaterals place an emphasis on the encouragement of low rates, set by individual carriers on the basis of forces in the marketplace, without reference to the IATA ratemaking machinery.201 The liberal bilaterals typically provide for either "mutual disapproval" pricing or "country-of-origin" pricing.
+Pricing provisions in these new bilaterals place an emphasis on the encouragement of low rates, set by individual carriers on the basis of forces in the marketplace, without reference to the IATA ratemaking machinery.
+The liberal bilaterals typically provide for either "mutual disapproval" pricing or "country-of-origin" pricing.

 Under mutual disapproval pricing provisions, discussed above in connection with the U.S. Model Agreement, neither State may disapprove and suspend a proposed rate unless the other also disapproves the rate in question.
 In the event that the two States fail to agree, the carrier's proposed rate becomes effective.
-Mutual disapproval pricing provisions, which are considered more liberal than country-of-origin provisions, were initially incorporated into U.S. bilaterals with Israel,202 Belgium,203 and Korea.204
+Mutual disapproval pricing provisions, which are considered more liberal than country-of-origin provisions, were initially incorporated into U.S. bilaterals with Israel, Belgium, and Korea.

 Under country-of-origin pricing provisions, governmental authorities can unilaterally disapprove a fare proposed by a carrier only if the route in question originates within its own territory.
-Country-of-origin provisions were initially incorporated into U.S. bilaterals and protocols with the Federal Republic of Germany205 and the Netherlands.206 In the U.S.-Netherlands Agreement of 1978, for example, government intervention in the realm of pricing was limited only to prevention of predatory or discriminatory practices, protection of consumers from the abuse of abuse of a dominant position (market power), and from artificially low prices resulting from governmental subsidies.207
+Country-of-origin provisions were initially incorporated into U.S. bilaterals and protocols with the Federal Republic of Germany and the Netherlands.
+In the U.S.-Netherlands Agreement of 1978, for example, government intervention in the realm of pricing was limited only to prevention of predatory or discriminatory practices, protection of consumers from the abuse of a dominant position (market power), and from artificially low prices resulting from governmental subsidies.